longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 The `Disable Replica Rebuild` setting was deprecated and replaced by the [Concurrent Replica Rebuild Per Node Limit](../../references/settings/#concurrent-replica-rebuild-per-node-limit) setting in Longhorn `v1.2.1`.
 It should already have been ignored in any Longhorn deployment upgrading to Longhorn v{{< current-version >}} and is now removed.
 To disable replica rebuilding across the cluster, set the `Concurrent Replica Rebuild Per Node Limit` to 0.

+### `Default Manager Image` Settings Removed

+The `Default Backing Image Manager Image`, `Default Instance Manager Image` and `Default Share Manager Image` settings were deprecated and removed from `v1.5.0`.
+These default manager image settings can be changed on the manager starting command line only.
+They should be modified in the Longhorn deploying manifest or `values.yaml` in Longhorn chart.

 ### Longhorn Supports Fast Replica Rebuilding, and It Is Enabled by Default

 Fast replica rebuilding is supported by Longhorn, and is enabled by default.
 The feature relies on the change timestamps and checksums of snapshot disk files, so `snapshot-data-integrity` is also set to `fast-check`.
 The file checksums for snapshot disks will be calculated periodically, with a default check period of 7 days.
 For more information, please refer to [Fast Replica Rebuild](../../advanced-resources/fast-replica-rebuild/index.html) and [Snapshot Data Integrity Check](../../advanced-resources/snapshot-data-integrity-check/index.html).